ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: Related Work

 \subsection{Fairness-Aware Resource Allocation}

 Navigating the trade-off between system efficiency and user fairness presents a fundamental dilemma in wireless networks.
 Prevalent resource allocation schemes largely prioritize the maximization of aggregate system metrics, specifically the system sum-rate~\cite{10122731}.
 While this objective maximizes total throughput, it inherently biases resource allocation toward users with favorable channel conditions.
-In public safety or emergency contexts, this Proportional Fairness (PF) strategy can lead to severe coverage holes, failing to guarantee a minimum Quality of Service (QoS) for vulnerable users.
+In public safety or emergency contexts, this PF strategy can lead to severe coverage holes, failing to guarantee a minimum QoS for vulnerable users.

-To rectify this disparity, Max-Min Fairness (MMF) has been proposed as a superior objective.
-Recent literature has explored adaptive deployment approaches that incorporate fairness metrics, such as Jain's Fairness Index (JFI)~\cite{jain1984aquantitative}, to balance traffic offloading~\cite{9475471}.
+To rectify this disparity, MMF has been proposed as a superior objective.
+Recent literature has explored adaptive deployment approaches that incorporate fairness metrics, such as JFI~\cite{jain1984aquantitative}, to balance traffic offloading~\cite{9475471}.
 While traffic balancing strategies have shown promise~\cite{9946428}, directly optimizing for MMF in non-convex UAV environments remains computationally intractable.
 Existing literature lacks a comprehensive framework that can simultaneously guarantee high user fairness, maintain acceptable system throughput, and ensure the convergence stability of learning agents.
 The methodology proposed in this paper explicitly addresses these limitations by integrating a MMF-driven objective within a resilient, stability-enhanced MARL architecture.